akanbrown/installation_for_SBCS_workshops/Linux-README.md

 		- You can mess up your computer if you are not aware of what you are doing.
 	- Overwrite your current OS.
 		- Hate that Windows?
 Just get rid of it if you want.
-		- There are pros and cons to any OS which is the reason most people do not go this route and choose one of the latter two options.
+		- There are pros and cons to any OS which is the reason most people do not go this route and choose one of the former two options.
-		- We recommend not going this route unless your Operating System has utterly failed you... (i.e. your OS doesn't actually work anymore....)
+		- We recommend not going this route unless your Operating System has utterly failed you...
+Once overwritten, your Operating System (and all the data on it) will be hard or virtually impossible to recover

 ### The Guide to getting a Linux OS on your Virtual Machine
 - A) Get a Virtual Machine (VM)